C.S. Alexis enjoys fishing, hunting for morel mushrooms, and creating excellent dishes.

 Best Darn Chicken Wing Recipe on the Planet Right Here, Right Now

-Chicken wings have become so popular that there are umpteen restaurant chains and, a zillion more homegrown joints, pushing their wings as the best of these flavorful feathered fingers.
+Chicken wings have become so popular that there are umpteen restaurant chains and a zillion more homegrown joints pushing their wings as being "the best."
 I am here to tell you that they are all wrong!
-The best recipe for chicken wings is my very own special recipe.
+The best recipe for chicken wings is my very own.

-Now, I am not bragging — just stating facts.
-Crispy skin, melt in your mouth flavor, fall off the bone, finger-licking, fine-feathered fowl is what you are guaranteed to experience when you follow the directions I offer here.
+Now, I am not bragging—just stating facts.
+Crispy skin, melt-in-your-mouth flavor, fall-off-the-bone, finger-licking fowl is what you are guaranteed to experience when you follow the directions I offer here.

-Not only is this the base for all good chicken wings, it is also simple to make.
-This recipe will be ready in an hour and will not make a big ol' mess for you to clean.
-When you have devoured the last one, wad up the tin foil, rinse off the cookie sheet and presto!
-Dinner downed and it is couch potato city, there you go!
-As a matter of fact, by the time I finish writing this article, those bird fingers will be ready to profile for the finishing photo.
-I plan to stuff my face and take my own advice and hit the hay, satisfied as a kid in the candy store , if you know what I mean.
+Not only is this recipe the base for all good chicken wings, but it is also simple to make.
+These will be ready in an hour and will not make a big ol' mess for you to clean.
+Just wad up the tin foil, rinse off the cookie sheet, and presto!
+Dinner downed and there you go to couch potato city!
+As a matter of fact, by the time I finish writing this article, I plan on stuffing my face with these wings.

 Now then, let's get to cooking.